 Playing video games as a long-time engineer

-I’ll admit, I don’t play today as much as I used to.
-Here are the reasons why:
+I’ll be the first to admit I don’t play as much as I used to, and here’s why:

-Can you be a gamer AND a great engineer?
+Can you be an avid gamer AND a great engineer?

 Future of video games for me